hemz19-05/Algerian-Forest-Fires-Prediction-App/README.md

 🛠 Future Improvements

-Add UI styling (Bootstrap)
+✔ Add UI styling (Bootstrap)

-Add Docker + CI/CD
+✔ Add Docker + CI/CD

-Use AWS RDS for logging predictions
+✔ Use AWS RDS for logging predictions

-Build API versioning + JWT auth
+✔ Build API versioning + JWT auth

-📌 Motivation
+# 📌 Motivation

-This wasn’t just about building an ML model —
-It was specifically to learn real-world deployment for ML apps, which is often the hardest part.
+This wasn’t just about building an ML model, it was specifically to learn real-world deployment for ML apps.

 This helped me practice:

-Full-stack ML pipeline
+✔ Full-stack ML pipeline

-Deployment on cloud infrastructure
+✔ Deployment on cloud infrastructure

-Working with production server configurations
+✔ Working with production server configurations

-😊 Acknowledgements
+# 😊 Acknowledgements

 Inspired by Krish Naik’s deployment course.